Taron Johnson

 Summary

-Taron Johnson was selected in round 4 (#121 Overall) in the 2018 NFL Draft out of Weber State.
+Taron Johnson was selected in Round 4 (#121 Overall) in the 2018 NFL Draft out of Weber State.
 A productive FCS cornerback, Johnson finished his collegiate career with 161 tackles, 9 interceptions, 39 passes defended, and 6 forced fumbles, earning Big Sky Defensive MVP honors and establishing himself as a versatile, physical defensive back with strong instincts.
 In the NFL, Johnson has developed into one of the league’s top nickel cornerbacks, playing a pivotal role in Buffalo’s defense.
 Through the 2024 season, he has recorded 450+ career tackles, 10+ interceptions, 50+ passes defended, 10+ sacks, and multiple forced fumbles, showcasing his rare ability to impact the game as a cover defender, blitzer, and run supporter.
 Johnson has earned Pro Bowl recognition and is widely regarded as a high-character, tough, and intelligent competitor, praised for preparation, versatility, durability, and fearless play style.

 Strengths